LupienLab/3d-reorganization-prostate-cancer/Results/2020-08-29_TADs-downsampled/README.md

 ![TAD boundary persistence similarity across primary samples](Plots/boundary-counts.by-persistence.png)

-But, intriguingly, the TADs show global differences in aggregate, which are based on their positioning.
+Intriguingly, the TADs show global differences in aggregate, which are based on their positioning.

 ![TAD similarity of primary samples](Plots/bp-score.cluster.png)